tkachenko0/nvim/README.md

 ### Core Development Tools

-- **LSP** support for intelligent code completion, diagnostics, and refactoring
+- **LSP** support for intelligent code completion, diagnostics, and refactoring.
-- **Telescope** for powerful fuzzy finding and live grep
+- **Telescope** for powerful fuzzy finding and live grep.
-- **Treesitter** for advanced syntax highlighting and code understanding
+- **Treesitter** for advanced syntax highlighting and code understanding.
-- **Undotree** for visual undo history and session management
+- **Undotree** for visual undo history and session management.
-- **Trouble** for managing LSP diagnostics, references, and quickfixes
+- **Trouble** for managing LSP diagnostics, references, and quickfixes.

 ### 🛠Language & Framework Support